RobertoTCo/vic3-reader/README.md

 (4) Edit the [config.py](./config.py) to specify the location of your plain-text saves, how to save the stats, what metrics you want and which countries.
 Save changes.

 (5) Execute [main.py](./main.py) after editing the config.py file.
-The execution may take a while depending on how many saves you use.
-Usually it can take around 5 minutes per save.
+The execution may take a while depending on how many saves you use and your hardware.*

+*When reading a plain-text Victoria3 save, it usually takes between 2 to 5 minutes to parse a save.
+If you execute the programme multiple times for the same saves, you may want to consider use the option `CACHE_AS_JSON=TRUE` in [config.py](./config.py).
+This will save a JSON representation of your save.
+But be careful, this JSON files have a big size, around 500MB.

 <br>